ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 This program is for new, original research only.
 The development of new, original research ideas occur differently across fields.
 In some fields, the student is the sole intellectual driver of the project idea, whereas in other fields the development of the research question is more collaborative and the student may be working on a smaller, independent research question within a larger research effort towards a common goal.

-Group projects are allowed.
+Two or three person group projects are allowed.
 Each additional member of a group provides you with an additional page to your proposal.
-For example, a two person group is allowed a three page proposal.
+For example, a two person group is allowed a three page proposal, and a three person group is allowed four pages.
 However, you will need to explain why this project needs to be done with multiple people.
 Group members collaborate to create a single grant proposal that clearly articulates the different roles, responsibilities, and qualifications of each member.
-Each group member submits the same proposal, and each person is eligible for a $1000 grant.
+Each group member submits the same proposal, and each person is eligible for a $1,000 grant.
+The group application will be considered as a single entity, i.e. if awarded, all group members must accept/complete the grant, or the funding will be rescinded.
+Each group member must be eligible for the grant, including having registration in an appropriate course.
 We recommend that all groups work with an Office of Undergraduate Research advisor.
+We do not allow groups larger than three people.

 Choosing A Faculty Sponsor/Advisor